Learning Hub Fly Through

 - Lavalla / Marcellin bridge

-To improve access between Lavalla and Marcellin campuses during the development, a bridge will be constructed connecting Lavalla and Marcellin campuses.
-This will be positioned adjacent to the back of the auditorium, roughly parallel with the position of the goal posts on the main oval.
+To improve access between Lavalla and Marcellin campuses during the development, a bridge has been constructed connecting Lavalla and Marcellin campuses.
+This is positioned adjacent to the back of the auditorium, roughly parallel with the position of the goal posts on the main oval.

 - Temporary toilets